The Top 10 Supplements That Everyone Should Take

 Iodine for your thyroid, brain and immune system

 Iodine is crucial for proper thyroid function and metabolism.
 It is essential for proper brain development and functioning.
-Iodine deficiency is widespread, so supplementation is beneficial.
 Physically active people are at especially high risk for deficiency because iodine is lost through sweat.

 Seafood provides some iodine, but not enough to reach required amounts.